anuja-rahul/anuja-rahul/README.md

 ####  I'm a cs undergraduate from Sri Lanka.

-- 👨‍💻  I'm currently working on improving my java knowledge.
+- 👨‍💻  I'm currently working on improving my React knowledge.

 - 🚀  I ❤ to work on solutions to automate and simplify our day-to-day tasks.